Inspirateur/SimpleRenamer/README.md

 # Simple Renamer
 A simple and smart bulk file renamer.
+Just rename 1 file and it will do the rest.

 ## Preview
 ![](https://github.com/Inspirateur/SimpleRenamer/blob/master/preview/batch_renamer_demo.gif)